zvolin/ethereum-canister/README.md

 # Ethereum Canister

-Ethereum canister provides a trustless way to access Ethereum blockchain data in the ICP ecosystem.
+The Ethereum canister offers a secure and trustless way to access Ethereum blockchain data within the ICP ecosystem.
-Under the hood, it utilizes the [`helios`](https://github.com/a16z/helios) light Ethereum client which is capable of verifying the authenticity of the data it fetches.
+Behind the scenes, it leverages the [`helios`](https://github.com/a16z/helios) light Ethereum client.
+This client is equipped with the capability to validate the authenticity of fetched data.

-## Run and query the Ethereum canister
+## Running and using the Ethereum canister

 ```bash
 dfx start --clean --background --artificial-delay 100